archf/firetables/README.md

 * Use as much nftables built-in scripting features as possible to allow for atomic operations
 * Be portable, it needs to work on any Debian or RedHat derivatives as well as on Openwrt.
-* It should have sensible defaults (i.e work as is on you laptop//destkop to protect you on a hostile network)
+* It should have sensible defaults (i.e work as is on you laptop//destkop to protect you on a hostile wifi network)
 * It should handle multiple nic-card machine setups as well as single nic setup
 * It should be modular
 * Favor simplicity and ease of use and configuration over paranoiac setups